BonsonW/slorado/docs/cpu-build.md

 # Building CPU-only version of slorado on x84_64

-1. A minimum g++ version of 5.4 (available on Ubuntu 16.04 or higher) is required as of 18.11.2024 due to libtorch v2.0.0 we use currently.
+1. As of slorado 0.2.0, a minimum g++ version of 5.4 is required due to libtorch v2.0.0 we use currently.
+This is by default available on Ubuntu 16.04 or higher.
+You can check your g++ version as `g++ --version`.

 2. Install zlib development files needed for slow5lib: